eclipse-edc/MinimumViableDataspace/README.md

 module and PostgreSQL persistence modules on the classpath.
 These obviously require additional configuration, which is handled by the Terraform scripts.

-Next, we bring up and configure the Kubernetes Cluster
+### 5.2 Create the K8S cluster

+After the runtime images are built, we bring up and configure the Kubernetes Cluster.
+We are using KinD here, but this should work similarly well on other cluster runtimes, such as MicroK8s, K3s or Minikube.
+Please refer to the respective documentation for more information.

 ```shell
 # Create the cluster